Skip to content

 3-Step Accommodation Process

-- Student meets with the SSD Director and provides documentation and completes registration forms.
+1. Student meets with the SSD Director and provides documentation and completes registration forms.

-- Student requests accommodation(s) each semester by completing the Request for Accommodations Form.
+2. Student requests accommodation(s) each semester by completing the Request for Accommodations Form.

-- Student arranges to meet with his/her professors to discuss the accommodation(s) and to sign the Accommodation Request Letter To ensure timeliness of services, it is preferable that you obtain the accommodation letter(s) from the Office of SSD as early as possible in each term.
+3. Student arranges to meet with his/her professors to discuss the accommodation(s) and to sign the Accommodation Request Letter To ensure timeliness of services, it is preferable that you obtain the accommodation letter(s) from the Office of SSD as early as possible in each term.
 After the instructor receives the accommodation letter, please schedule a meeting with the instructor during office hours or some other mutually convenient time to arrange the accommodation(s).
 The Office of Services for Students with Disabilities is located in the McCaffrey Center, Rm.
 137. Phone: 209-946-3221.
 Email: [email protected].
-Online: http://www.pacific.edu/disabilities NOTE: The preceding information is the minimal information required in this section of the course syllabus, instructors are free to expand on the information above and/or add any additional information below.
+Online: http://www.pacific.edu/disabilities NOTICE: The preceding information is the minimal information required in this section of the course syllabus, instructors are free to expand on the information above and/or add any additional information below.
 See the requirements below for Program Objectives and Course Schedule.

 Academic Support Services